-To promote and maintain an environment of scholarship, self-respect, discipline and community, we ask that all students report to school each day well-groomed and attired in clothing that is modest and in accordance with Loyola's dress code.
-Our dress code will be enforced starting on Monday, August 19, 2019.
+To promote and maintain an environment of scholarship, self-respect, discipline and community, students are required to report to school each day dressed in Loyola's standard uniform.
+Our uniform and dress code regulations will be enforced starting on the first day of school.
 Students are required to wear traditional classic-cut or relaxed-fit chino khaki dress slacks and LoyolaWear shirts with the Loyola Academy seal.
-Please note that "skinny style" pants do not comply with the dress code.
-Shoes must be worn during the school day.
-No sandals or boots are permitted.
-Young men must be clean-shaven and their hair length should not be below the shirt collar.
+Please note that "skinny style" or denim pants do not comply with the dress code.
+Rubber-soled shoes must be worn during the school day.
+No sandals, moccasins or boots are permitted.
+No facial hair is allowed.

 Regular daily attendance is the key to student success.
-Our absence policy for the 2019–20 school year has changed in response to the reduced number of times each class meets per semester with our rotating bell schedule.
-The new policy allows students to accrue eight unexcused absences in each course during a semester.
-Students who exceed eight "unexcused" absences in a semester may result in a withdrawal with an F. Please note that the following absences are considered "excused" absences: sick with doctor's documentation, an accident, a death in the family, Loyola retreats, Dean's pre-approved college visits and approved school-sponsored cocurricular activities.
+Our policy allows students to accrue eight unexcused absences in each course during a semester.
+Students who exceed eight "unexcused" absences in a semester may result in a withdrawal with an "F".
+Please note that the following absences are considered "excused" absences: sick with doctor's documentation, an accident, a death in the family, Loyola retreats, Dean's pre-approved college visits and approved school-sponsored cocurricular activities.

 Additionally, in an effort to improve accuracy in recording and tracking student absences, the codes that appear in onCampus next to an absence indicate whether or not the absence is excused or if it counts toward the eight "unexcused" absences the student is allowed to accrue each semester.
-Our new OnCampus recording system allows for improved tracking and better communication regarding daily attendance.
-If you have questions, please contact Dean of Students Peg Culhane at firstname.lastname@example.org.
+Our OnCampus recording system allows for improved tracking and better communication regarding daily attendance.
+If you have questions, please contact Dean of Students Dr. Alexandra Cruz at firstname.lastname@example.org.

 Please review the information below regarding student attendance: